Beaumaris, Victoria: Galleries

+Beaumaris Theatre

+In 1953 British immigrants Bill and Angela Martin were among twenty other couples who enjoyed play readings with a pupil of Eileen O'Keefe, so converted their attic in Talbot House on Cromer Road into a theatrette to accommodate a small audience.
+There, they and colleagues performed English comedies such as The Shop at Sly Corner and Blithe Spirit, with proceeds donated to charity.
+The Beaumaris Players moved in the later 1950s to the Stan Hawken Hall, a purpose-built theatre at 80–82 Wells Road on the Illaroo Reserve, and continued as the Beaumaris Theatre Inc.

 Creative professionals

-Beside architects, other creative professionals who were residents of Beaumaris include fashion designers Sally Brown, Linda Jackson, Pru Acton and Geoff Bade; architect and historian Mary Turner Shaw; graphic designers Frank Eidlitz and Brian Sadgrove; flag designer and canvas goods manufacturer Ivor William Evans (1887–1960); journalist and nature writer Donald Alaster Macdonald (1859?–1932) whose memorial is in Donald MacDonald reserve, and whose ideas were continued in 1953 when the Beaumaris Tree Preservation Society (now Beaumaris Conservation Society) was formed to conserve bushland against accelerating land clearances for housing and to encourage planting of indigenous vegetation.
+Beside architects, other creative professionals who were residents of Beaumaris include fashion designers Sally Brown, Linda Jackson, Prue Acton and Geoff Bade; architect and historian Mary Turner Shaw; graphic designers Frank Eidlitz and Brian Sadgrove; flag designer and canvas goods manufacturer Ivor William Evans (1887–1960); journalist and nature writer Donald Alaster Macdonald (1859?–1932) whose memorial is in Donald MacDonald reserve, and whose ideas were continued in 1953 when the Beaumaris Tree Preservation Society (now Beaumaris Conservation Society) was formed to conserve bushland against accelerating land clearances for housing and to encourage planting of indigenous vegetation.
 Musicians include Colin Hay, and Brett and Sally Iggulden (children of Bill Iggulden who designed the Series K Planet Lamp in 1962) who were founders and members, with others from the district, of The Red Onion Jazz Band in the 1960s.